 Is Nexlizet classified as a statin?

-No, Nexlizet is not a statin medicine, but is used in conjunction with a statin, diet and exercise to lower your cholesterol levels.
+No, Nexlizet is not a statin medicine, but is used with a statin, diet and exercise to lower your cholesterol levels.
 Nexlizet contains two medicines, bempedoic acid and ezetimibe, but these drugs act in different ways to lower LDL (“bad”) cholesterol.
 Bempedoic acid lowers the amount of cholesterol made by the liver and ezetimibe lowers the amount of cholesterol absorbed from the intestines.